telerik-boneyard/kendo-react-dialog/README.md

 ## Browser Support

-The Dialog component works in all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.
+The Dialog works in all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.

 ## Glossary